MPLS local protection: One-to-one local protection

-In one-to-one backup approach, the PLRs maintain separate backup paths for each LSP passing through a facility.
+In a one-to-one backup approach, the PLRs maintain separate backup paths for each LSP passing through a facility.
 The backup path terminates by merging back with the primary path at a node called the Merge Point (MP).
-In one-to-one backup approach, the MP can be any node downstream from the protected facility.
+In a one-to-one backup approach, the MP can be any node downstream from the protected facility.
 Maintaining state information for backup paths protecting individual LSPs, as in the one-to-one approach, is a significant resource burden for the PLR.
 Moreover, periodic refresh messages sent by the PLR, in order to maintain each backup path, may become a network bottleneck.

 Many-to-one local protection

-In many-to-one approach, a PLR maintains a single backup path to protect a set of primary LSPs traversing the triplet (PLR, facility, MP).
+In the many-to-one approach, a PLR maintains a single backup path to protect a set of primary LSPs traversing the triplet (PLR, facility, MP).
 Thus, fewer states need to be maintained and refreshed which results in a scalable solution.
 The many-to-one backup approach is also called facility backup.
 Note that in this approach, the MP should be the node immediately downstream to the facility.

 Example

-In Fig.1 (right), there is a primary path (Label Switched Path, or LSP) from A to E via B and D. The traffic of customers connected to A and E will take this path in normal operation.
+In Fig.1 (right), there is a primary path (label-switched path, or LSP) from A to E via B and D. The traffic of customers connected to A and E will take this path in normal operation.
 There is also a secondary path (LSP) from A to E via C. This path can be either pre-signaled or not.
 For the primary LSP, FRR (Fast ReRoute) is enabled.
 Once enabled, the other network elements on the LSP will know that FRR is enabled.
 Let's assume there is a break between D and E. D will immediately know this and will inform B and A. For A to know that there is a failure between D and E takes a while, but since D knows about the failure immediately and FRR is enabled on the LSP, it uses the detour path D-C-E to get rid of the failure immediately and traffic will continue to flow along that new path.
 This takes less than 50ms.
 Once the secondary LSP is up, traffic is switched to the secondary LSP and the temporary detour path is disabled.

 Local protection fault-models

 Link protection

-In a link protection model each link (or subset links) used by an LSP is provided protection by pre-established backup paths.
+In a link protection model, each link (or subset of links) used by an LSP is provided protection by pre-established backup paths.